bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

     }
     }

-{% include message_box.html type="note" title="My message" content=" Note that the `download_url` is generated only when the provisioning profile's `is_protected` attribute is false.
+{% include message_box.html type="note" title="Availability of the `download_url`" content=" Note that the `download_url` is generated only when the provisioning profile's `is_protected` attribute is false.
 "%}

-## Updating an uploaded provisioning profile/build certificate

-You can perform minor updates to an already uploaded provisioning profile or build certificate with the `PATCH` method.

-To make a provisioning profile protected, you can set the `is_protected` flag of your provisioning profiles to `true`.
-The  required parameters are the app slug and the provisioning profile slug.

-    curl -X PATCH -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG -d '{"is_protected":true}'

-For a build certificate you can set the same attributes as for a provisioning profile (see above), but you can modify the password too:

-    curl -X PATCH -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/build-certificates/BUILD-CERTIFICATE-SLUG -d '{"certificate_password":"s0m3-v3ry-s3cr3t-str1ng"}'

-{% include message_box.html type="warning" title="Careful with those attributes!" content="

-In the case of provisioning profiles you can set the `is_protected`, `is_exposed` and `processed` attributes of the document, however, there are some constraints (which also concern the build certificate):

-* Once the `is_protected` flag is set to `true,` it cannot be changed anymore.
-* When the value of `is_protected` is true, then the `is_expose` flag cannot be set to another value.
-* Once the `processed` flag is set to true, then its value cannot be changed anymore. "%}

-Violating these constraints the response will be Bad Request.
-Note that the previous /apps/{APP-SLUG}/provisioning-profiles/{PROVISIONING-PROFILE-SLUG}/uploaded endpoint will have the same effect as this one with the request body '{"processed":true}'.

-## Listing provisioning profiles /build certificates
+## Listing the uploaded files of an app

-Wondering how many provisioning profiles/build certificates belong to an app?
+Wondering how many code signing files belong to an app?
 Get a list of them for a specific app with the `GET` method.

-For provisioning profiles
+For example, for provisioning profiles:

     curl -X GET -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles'